overlay-expert/help-desk/builder.md

 ### Alerts and how to add them to your overlay

-From the Builder, create a new layer, and then under Layer Settings, expand the Alerts section.
+From the Builder, create a new layer, and then under _Layer Settings_, expand the _Alerts section_.
 Once there, change the Type to **Event-based** and then configure your alert.

-The Show time is the amount of time in milliseconds the alert will show.
-Start with a Show time of `5000`-`10000` ms (or 5-10 seconds).
+The _Show time_ is the amount of time in milliseconds the alert will show.
+Start with a _Show time_ of `5000`-`10000` ms (or 5-10 seconds).

-The Slow-mode time will cause alerts that follow a previous alert within this time period to be ignored.
+The _Slow-mode_ time will cause alerts that follow a previous alert within this time period to be ignored.
 Set this to `0` ms.

-To add the text to your layer specific to the event, such as the follower's name or resubscribe months, expand the Content section and under Layer Text Groups, click on Add new a new text group or edit an existing text group.
-Under Text Group Setting and the Alert category, dynamic items specific to the alert event you have configured will be available to choose.
+To add the text to your layer specific to the event, such as the follower's name or resubscribe months, expand the _Content section_ and under _Layer Text Groups_, click on _Add new a new text group_ or _edit an existing text group_.
+Under _Text Group Setting_ and the _Alert_ category, dynamic items specific to the alert event you have configured will be available to choose.

 #### Test commands